 Note - use chopped, tinned tomatoes for ease over whole.
 You can also use fresh tomatoes if you prefer, but they will take 10 minutes longer to cook down.

-Optional ingredients for a sweet and awesome lift: Add either 1 tsp balsamic vinegar, 1 tsp coconut aminos or 1 tsp powdered sweetener such as erythritol, allulose or Splenda.
+Optional ingredients for a sweet and awesome lift: Add 1 teaspoon balsamic vinegar, coconut aminos or a powdered sweetener such as erythritol or allulose.

-If you like a bit of hear, consider adding a few red pepper flakes!
+If you like a bit of heat, consider adding a few red pepper flakes.

-This easy keto pizza sauce is incredibly versatile.
-Here are a few ideas where you can use it apart from for low carb pizza.
+This sauce is incredibly versatile.
+Apart from slathering it over keto pizza, here are a few more ideas where you can use it.

-- Use it as a simple marinara sauce over low carb pasta.
+- As a simple keto marinara sauce over low carb pasta.
 We like it with palmini noodles or sauteed spiralized zucchini.

-- Make a zucchini or aubergine parmigiana – a casserole bake with tomato sauce and mozzarella.
+- In zucchini or eggplant parmesan - a casserole bake with tomato sauce and mozzarella cheese.

-- spread over portobello mushrooms, add grated cheese and grill / broil
+- Spread it over portobello mushrooms, add grated cheese and broil until the cheese is melted

-- or make my husband's favourite snack, a 5 minute grilled cheese "pizza" sandwich using my 90 second keto bread.
+- Make my husband's favourite snack, a 5 minute grilled cheese "pizza" sandwich using 90 second keto bread.

-I always make a larger batch of this keto marinara sauce.
+I always make a large batch of homemade pizza sauce.
 We use it all the time and it also freezes well.

-You can store it in a tupperware or in a glass jar in the fridge for up to 5 days.
+Refrigerator: You can store it in an airtight container or in a glass jar in the fridge for up to 5 days.